learn-co-curriculum/dsc-git-collab-recap/README.md

 ## Git Commands

-You've seen a decent amount of `git commands` including `git add`, `git commit`, `git branch`, `git checkout` and `git merge`.
+You've seen a decent amount of git commands including `git add`, `git commit`, `git branch`, `git checkout`, and `git merge`.
 Also very important is to know how to access documentation so that you can both review and extend your knowledge.
 For example, to see a list of git commands in general, start with `git --help`.

 <img src="images/git_help.png" width="700">

-You can then also review individual commands with 'git help <command>' such as `git help add` (Afterwards press `q` to quit the commands documentation.)
+You can also review individual commands with 'git help <command>' such as `git help add` (press `q` to quit the documentation.)

 <img src="images/git_help_add.png" width="1200">